We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - Durability.
 Organic components tend to have a longer life span than synthetic materials.

 The only difference between organic and sustainable agriculture is that organic agriculture requires growers to use only approved substances.
-Both have the same basic principles, such as they maintain biodiversity and protect the natural environment and resources.
+Both have the same basic principles, such as maintaining biodiversity and protecting the natural environment and resources.

 A product that’s certified organic meets certain standards.
 In a mattress, organic materials, such as wool, latex, or cotton, are verified by specific certifications and standards.
 Sustainable growing practices, though, are a little less straightforward to verify.